PrairieLearn/PrairieLearn/docs/manualGrading.md

 Prairie Learn supports a manual grading interactive UI and a legacy manual grading CSV upload feature.

-A question configured for manual grading will allow a student to submit an answer to a question without the element automatically grading the answer.
-The student will only see the "Save" option on a question.
-The consequence of a student pressing the "Save" button instead of the "Save & Grade" button is that the `def grade()` function within the element file is not called.
-Instead, only the `def parse()` function is called.
+A question configured for manual grading will allow a student to submit an answer to a question without it being autograded by a question element.
+This allows an instructor or TA to manually grade the submission at a later time.

+The student will only see the "Save" button on a question when a question is configured for manual grading.
+The consequence of a student pressing the "Save" button, instead of the "Save & Grade" button, is that the `def parse()` function is called within the element python file instead of the  `def grade()`.
 For example, if an instructor includes a `pl-string-input` element in a question for manual grading, when a student presses "Save", the `pl-string-input` will ensure that (1.) an answer was submitted and that (2.) the submission was a valid string in accordance to the `def parse()` method found in the [pl-string-input.py file](https://github.com/PrairieLearn/PrairieLearn/blob/master/elements/pl-string-input/pl-string-input.py#L176-L198).

-Manually-graded questions allow students to "Save" answers, but they do not have a "Save & Grade" button if configured with the "Manual" grading method option in the `gradingMethod` property.
-Instead, the student just saves answers as many times as they want, and all of their submitted answers are stored.
-It is recommended to also mark manually-graded questions as `"singleVariant": true` so that students are only given a single random variant, even on Homework assessments.
+It is recommended to also mark manually-graded questions as `"singleVariant": true`, even on Homework assessments, so that students are only given a single random variant.

 ## Configuring a Question for Manual Grading